Candy Bar Pie

 - Place the cream, sugar, and vanilla in the chilled bowl and beat on medium-high to soft peaks with a hand or stand mixer fitted with the whisk attachment.
 You could also whisk by hand but that will take a LOT longer.

 - Watch carefully, as over whipping can cause a grainier cream as the butter and buttermilk can separate.
 According to Fine Cooking, “Soft peaks barely hold their shape.
 The peaks flop over immediately when the beaters are lifted.”

 - Feel free to use other flavorings like citrus zest, cocoa, liqueurs, or extracts besides vanilla.

 - Flourless Belgian Chocolate Cake from The View from Great Island

 This Candy Bar Pie recipe was first shared in October 2012.
 Photos and text were updated in 2020.

 - 20 regular marshmallows

 - ½ cup milk

 - Combine crushed cookie crumbs, sugar, and butter.
-Pat into 9-inch pie plate and freeze.
+Pat into a 9-inch pie plate and freeze.

-- To serve, garnish each slice with whipped cream and grated chocolate.
+- To serve, whip ½ cup whipped cream with powdered sugar and either top the pie with cream or garnish each slice with a dollop of whipped cream and grated chocolate.